inferno-framework/smart-app-launch-test-kit/README.md

   environment variable is set.
 * `launch_uri`: You should not have to manually set this if the `INFERNO_HOST` environment variable is set.
+* `ignore_missing_scopes_check`: Forego checking that the scopes granted by the token match those requested.

 ### OpenID Connect Group
 [The OpenID Connect
 Group](https://github.com/inferno-framework/smart-app-launch-test-kit/blob/main/lib/smart_app_launch/openid_connect_group.rb)